JnyJny/GameOfLife/README.md

 I also wanted to have a simple display method so I could concentrate on the implementation.
 So I made the world as big as my terminal window and just printed the world on each generation.
-I think a --curses-- or pygame interface would also be quick and fun to write.
+I think a ~~curses or~~ pygame interface would also be quick and fun to write.

 Curses turned out to be relatively easy to add, so pygame is next.